MediaArea/RAWcooked/Doc/User_Manual.md

 rawcooked --show-license
 ```

 You may purchase a sublicence from Media Area which can be loaned to third party suppliers in the creation of assets for the purchaser's use.

-To issue a sublicence to be loan to a third party company for one month:
+To issue a sublicence to be loaned to a third party company supplying RAWcooked files to you:
 ```
 --sublicense <value>
 ```